The Centre for Health Innovation

 In addition to being the Founder and CEO of the CHI, Dugald Seely leads research & clinical epidemiology at CCNM, is an Adjunct Professor with the Faculty of Medicine at the University of Ottawa, and is an Affiliate Investigator with the Ottawa Hospital Research Institute (OHRI).

 Dugald Seely also serves as the President of the Oncology Association of Naturopathic Physicians (OncANP).

 In 2017, Dr. Seely, ND was the recipient of the Dr. Rogers Prize for excellence in Complementary and Alternative Medicine.

 Our team of health-care practitioners have training in naturopathic medicine, integrative medical care, acupuncture and TCM, craniosacral therapy, nutrition, IV therapy, physiotherapy, massage therapy, lymphedema and lymphatic drainage, reflexology, exercise therapy and yoga, psychotherapy and hypnosis.

 Our team is committed to building the evidence base in the emerging field of integrative oncology through high-impact research.
 Forging new frontiers, the OICC is developing a collaborative network to advance research and treatment efforts.
 The Centre aims to be a hub for innovative, ethical research into complementary approaches.

-We are driven to educate and empower people with cancer, or those attempting to prevent cancer, on how best to take control of their own health.
+We are driven to educate and empower people on how best to take control of their own health.
 Patients are encouraged to take an active role in their healing process through the adoption of self-care practices that support their body, mind and spirit.